Alexhuszagh/BreezeStyleSheets/README.md

 - `auto`
 - `native` (the system native theme)

 And any `-purple`, `-green`, etc. variants can also be used. `auto` will automatically detect if the system theme is light or dark and select the correct theme accordingly.
-The cross-platform way to detect the correct theme is using `get_theme` in either [Python](/example/breeze_theme.py) or [C++](/example/breeze_theme.hpp).
-Just include those stand-alone files in your project and you can select the desired theme based on the user's profile settings at startup.
+A recipe for a cross-platform way to detect the correct theme in Python or C++ is shown in our [System Theme Detection](/example/README.md#system-theme-detection).

 ## Features